 The hardware setup associated with this modem keeps latency to a minimum, qualifying it as one of the better bets for bandwidth-intensive tasks like gaming.

-After testing it extensively for 6 weeks at a stretch, as my primary modem, I feel that big business houses, telemarketing firms, and professional gamers can immensely benefit from this avant-garde modem.
+After testing it extensively for 6 weeks at a stretch as my primary modem, I feel that big business houses, telemarketing firms, and professional gamers can immensely benefit from this avant-garde modem.

-I’ve compared this modem with the below:
+I’ve also compared this modem with its competitors: